 Fig. 3 Gerber X2 dialog

 As shown in Fig. 3, the X2 dialog allows you to select layers to plot, set resolution (NOTE: 2:6 is for 0.001 mil), set aperture tolerances and plotter type.
-In addition to the ability to generate and export Gerber files, AD 18 also provides other manufacturing output options.
+In addition to the ability to generate and export Gerber files, Altium Designer also provides other manufacturing output options.

 Other Manufacturing Output Solutions

-Altium makes it easy to generate and export Gerber files in either standard X1 or X2 formats.
+Altium Designer makes it easy to generate and export Gerber files in either standard X1 or X2 formats.
 This capability ensures that you can find a CM that can read and create your design as it was intended.
-Additionally, Altium provides you with other manufacturing output solutions, such as ODB++ CAD files and IPC-2581 format for CM’s that prefer alternatives to Gerber files.
-You can also print out separate drill files, mask set, board stack and test point reports to assist your CM in fabricating your boards.
-AD 18 will even package your assembly files.
+Additionally, Altium Designer provides you with other manufacturing output solutions, such as ODB++ CAD files and IPC-2581 format for CM’s that prefer alternatives to Gerber files.
+You can also print out a separate drill file, mask set, board stack and test point reports to assist your CM in fabricating your boards.
+Altium Designer will even package your assembly files.

 Fig. 4 Other manufacturing output solutions

-For more information on how to generate and export Gerber files in Altium , talk with an Altium PCB design expert.
+For more information on how to generate and export Gerber files in Altium Designer, talk with an Altium Designer PCB design expert.